PowerOffice/go-api/Documentation/Registration.md

 ## Registering as an integration partner

-Before an integration component can request access to the API the developer must [register as an integration partner.](http://api.go.poweroffice.net/register)
+Before an integration component can request access to the API the developer must [register as an integration partner.](http://api.poweroffice.net/register)

-When you register you will receive a *developer key*.
-This key is used to request authorization.
+When you register your application you will receive an *application key*.
+This key is used to request authorization when performing API calls.

 ## Client activation